Buffalo Creek Vacations: Sleep in a Caboose Where the Buffalo Roam in NC

 My kids absolutely loved the game room and one didn’t want to leave.
 Ever.

-Jeff, Cheryl’s husband, told me all kinds of cool buffalo facts while we watched Harold and Harriet feed the herd and hold a new baby goat (best day ever honestly).
+Jeff, Cheryl’s husband, told me all kinds of cool buffalo facts while we watched Harold and Harriet feed the herd and held a new baby goat (best day ever honestly).
 Buffalo are pregnant for about nine months and they rut for a couple months in the late summer and give birth in late spring/early summer.
 Baby buffalo weigh around 60-70 pounds and put on weight quickly.
 Their hides are a tan color and then turn brown as they grow older.
 The hides feel rough and are fuller during the winter.
-When summer rolls around, the buffalo will rub against trees to shed some of that course fur to stay cooler.
+When summer rolls around, the buffalo will rub against trees to shed some of that coarse fur to stay cooler.

-Model Trains Everywhere at Agapeland
+See Model Trains at Agapeland

-The room, called Agapeland, currently has nine working trains and I’m guessing about eight or nine separate little worlds – a carnival, a 50s diner, a little town, a mining village, a castle, and several others.
+The room, called Agapeland, currently has nine working trains, and I’m guessing about eight or nine separate little worlds: a carnival, a 50s diner, a little town, a mining village, a castle, and several others.
 I lost count.
 I was so overwhelmed walking into that room and was amazed at what this model train world consisted of.
 I’d definitely recommend a stop at Agapeland while you visit.
 Plus, this is a great stop if you’re in the area.
-Totally worth it plus you can see the buffalo.
+Totally worth it, plus you can see the buffalo.

 Birthday Parties, Field Trips, and Day Passes